Brand Suid-Afrika

 "Brand Suid-Afrika", which can directly be translated to "Burn South Africa," is a 4-track EP by South African punk rock band Fokofpolisiekar.
 It was released by Rhythm Records in 2006 and includes a music video of a previously released single, "Hemel Op Die Platteland (Acoustic)".
 The CD is about 14 minutes long without the music video.

 Song interpretation

-The writer states that his waking life is through the memories of old men, as if he has nothing to be proud of, no memories or identity of his own.
-This appears to be a reference that many of the older people in South Africa are still clinging to the Apartheid past and that the younger generation does not have an identity of their own but lives in the shadows of the past.
+The song follows a young man who is troubled by memories of someone of the past, mostly someone who was politically active in the 1930s and 40s who is now an old man.
+This could also be in reference to many of the older generation clinging to the idea of afrikaner nationhood and Apartheid.
+The name Brand Suid Afrika could mean 2 things depending on the tense, burn South Africa or South Africa is burning.
 Together with the image created of South Africa burning in the shadows and the reference to the 'Ossewa Brandwag' blowing up the municipality, this could be read as stating that people are struggling to move on and keep dredging up the past while the present/future is not being looked at.